Atlanta Forklift Accident Lawyers

 This is why OSHA (the Occupational Safety and Health Administration) requires that all employers who utilize forklifts provide adequate training for forklift operators.
 Failure to do so is considered negligence and the employer may be held accountable for any resulting injuries to third parties.

-If you have been injured or lost a loved one in a forklift accident, you may have grounds for a civil lawsuit against the forklift operator’s employer or the manufacturer of the forklift.
+If you have been injured or lost a loved one in a forklift accident in Atlanta, you may have grounds for a civil lawsuit against the forklift operator’s employer or the manufacturer of the forklift.
 But first, there needs to be a thorough investigation of the accident.
 This can be started by contacting an experienced Atlanta construction accident attorney.
-The legal team at Atlanta’s Grant Law Office recently secured a seven-figure settlement for one of their clients who was seriously injured in a forklift accident.
-To find out more about your legal rights and options, call Grant Law Office at (404) 995-3955 for a free case evaluation today.
+The legal team at Grant Law Office recently secured a seven-figure settlement for one of their clients who was seriously injured in a forklift accident.
+To find out more about your legal rights and options, call an Atlanta forklife accident lawyer at Grant Law Office at (404) 995-3955 for a free case evaluation today.

 Forklifts can be quite dangerous.
 Consider the fact that forklifts account for 1% of all accidents in factories and warehouses, yet account for 10% of all serious injuries in those workplaces.
 To find out more about the dangers of forklifts, let’s look at some statistics from the United States Department of Labor (USDL):

 - Each year, in America, forklift accidents account for 61,800 non-serious injuries in the workplace.

 - Forklift accidents account for 34,900 serious injuries in America each year.